 It’s true.
 He doesn’t.
 Thomas rather likes having a fiancée — all the better to keep the husband-hunters at bay—and he does intend to marry her…eventually.
 But just when he begins to realize that his bride might be something more than convenient, Thomas’s world is rocked by the arrival of his long-lost cousin, who may or may not be the true Duke of Wyndham.
 And if Thomas is not the duke, then he’s not engaged to Amelia.
 Which is the cruelest joke of all, because this arrogant and illustrious duke has made the mistake of falling in love…with his own fiancée!

 The second in a scandalous duet of Dukes by Julia Quinn, the bestselling author of Bridgerton, now a series created for Netflix by Shondaland.

 Inside the Story

-- For years I’ve wanted to write a two-book set based on the premise: “Two men say they’re the Duke of Something.
+- For years I’d wanted to write a two-book set based on the premise: “Two men say they’re the Duke of Something.
 One of them must be wrong.”
-(Two points if you can guess where that line comes from.
-Or you can just peek at the soundtrack to The Lost Duke of Wyndham.)
+(Two points if you can guess where that line comes from.)

 - The Lost Duke of Wyndham and Mr. Cavendish, I Presume take place concurrently, and their plots are very closely intertwined.
 When I began to develop these two novels, it became clear that if I didn’t want the plot or characters of one book to be dependent upon the other, I would need to write the two books simultaneously.
 Many scenes occur in both books, but from different points of view.